The Norwegian Code of Practice for Corporate Governance

-Our board of directors actively adheres to good corporate governance standards and will at all times ensure that Statoil either complies with the Norwegian code of practice for corporate governance (the “Code”) or explains possible deviations from the Code.
+Our board of directors actively adheres to good corporate governance standards and will at all times ensure that Equinor either complies with the Norwegian Code of Practice for corporate governance or explains possible deviations from the Code of Practice.

 The topic of corporate governance is subject to regular assessment and discussion by the board, including the text you are now reading.
-The Code is available at www.nues.no.
+The Code of Practice is available at https://nues.no/english/ .

-The Code covers 15 topics, and the board statement covers each of these topics and Statoil's adherence to the Code.
-The statement describes the foundation and principles for Statoil's corporate governance structure, while more detailed factual information can be found here on our website, in our annual report on Form 20-F and in our sustainability report.
+The Code of Practice covers 15 topics, and the board statement covers each of these topics and Equinor's adherence to the Code of Practice.
+The statement describes the foundation and principles for Equinor's corporate governance structure, while more detailed factual information can be found here on our website, in our annual report on Form 20-F and in our sustainability report.
 Links to relevant information on our website are included in the statement.
-Information concerning corporate governance that Statoil is obliged to disclose pursuant to Section 3-3 b of the Norwegian Accounting Act is included in the statement below.
+Information concerning corporate governance that Equinor is obliged to disclose pursuant to Section 3-3 b of the Norwegian Accounting Act is included in the statement below.

 The information required by the Accounting Act is included in this statement as follows: